Samantha Ko: Entering the industry and performing arts development

 Ko was a model under "Elite Model Management Hong Kong", later she was encouraged by her parents to participate in the "2008 Miss Hong Kong Pageant", where she successfully entered the finals and won the "Tourism Ambassador Award".
 She was later accepted by TVB as a contract artist and also attended events as a Miss Hong Kong representative.

 In 2023, Ko continued to endorse the beauty center, marking her 12th year as the brand spokesperson.
-In November of the same year, Ko played the role of news anchor "Kathy Hui Sze-ching" in the TVB anniversary drama the QUEEN of news, and her acting skills were recognized by netizens.
+In November of the same year, Ko played the role of news anchor "Kathy Hui Sze-ching" in the TVB anniversary drama The Queen of News, and her acting skills were recognized by netizens.
 She also won the "Best Supporting Actress" at the TVB Awards Presentation 2023 for this drama.

 Event

-In February 2024, Argentina King of FootballMessi went to Hong Kong to attend the Inter Miami vs. Hong Kong Team match, but did not play in person.
+In February 2024, Lionel Messi went to Hong Kong to attend the Inter Miami vs. Hong Kong Team match, but did not play in person.
 When Ko was interviewed, she said that she could understand and forgive Messi's absence due to injury, which attracted criticism from netizens.
 She later apologized for her previous statement on the social platform and said that she would continue to pay attention to the incident and hoped that the incident could be reasonably explained.